wbosley/Scheduler/README.md

 <img src="Images/requireAFTER.png" width = "550">

-After you have made these edits to index.html, go to the directory named SourceCode within cmd, and run this command if you have a version of Python 3 installed:
+After you have made these edits to index.html, navigate to the directory named SourceCode using the Windows Command Prompt (cmd) , and run this command if you have a version of Python 3 installed:

 ``python -m http.server 8000``